 Despite the name, Move-in Day is an important event for commuter students, as well.
 For some, like Taylor Sanders ’19 from Philadelphia, it’s a day to get a feel for campus before the semester starts.

 “It’s great,” she said.
 “I love it already.
 [Arcadia has] my major, and there’s a lot to do here.”

-Such a last-minute recovery of an unpacked necessity would be more difficult for the 14 percent of students attending Arcadia from a distance of more than four hours and the 24 students hailing from overseas.
+This year, 14 percent of students are attending Arcadia from a distance of more than four hours, and 24 students hail from overseas.
 Of the US students from a distance, the largest number come from California, followed by Connecticut, Texas, Florida, and Massachusetts.

 Nicole Gieselman ’19 from McPherson, Kansas, is thinking of studying global media.
 For her, too, study abroad is an enticing prospect, and she hopes to go to an English or Spanish-speaking country.

 “I want to travel,” she said.
 “Arcadia has a great reputation for global programs.”

 Nearly 70 first-year students will take part in those programs this year as participants in the First-Year Study Abroad Experience (FYSAE).
 In September, the first group of this year’s FYSAE students will leave for England and Scotland.